pblasser/esp_cafe/README.md

 - Both instruments come in mono and stereo formats.

 ## Files overview
+This is supposed to reflect a basic self-contained operating system for sound coming in, looping, at a speed chosen by external oscillator, with external parameters by banana, and the two basic (non-mediatic) controls: a button and an orange lamp.
+The yellow banana is raw data output, earth banana is a cv input, and ash banana is an auxiliary output.

+- the ino is your entry. the setup function should show a basic preset configuration and any sauces you may choose. the loop is empty because sound is "just in time" triggered by an interrupt. also, button clicking is by interrupt.
 - The synths file holds the basic interrupt routines.
 They are like presets for different sounds.
 - It depends on stuff, which is a list of enneagram macros concretely related to the physical module.
 - Stuff also offers some routines for managing presets through double clicks and so on.